ZubairAli999/myfirstproject/README.md

 # myfirstproject
-This project is used for practical implement of devops engineer
+This project is used for practical implement